rust-lang/book/src/ch07-02-controlling-visibility-with-pub.md

 Feel free to design more experiments and try them out!

-Next, let's talk about bringing items into a scope with the `use` keyword.
+Next, let’s talk about bringing items into a scope with the `use` keyword.